stepsal/chainlink-aws-setup/README.md

 ## Troubleshooting

 To remove your key-pair from AWS.
-After this, you will need to [create a new key-pair] (#prepare-configuration)
+After this, you will need to [create a new key-pair](#prepare-configuration)
 ```
 aws ec2 delete-key-pair --key-name chainlinknode-key
 ```